-The Arts Council maintains a central gifts register.
+The Arts Council maintains a Gifts Register.
 Members must ensure that any accepted gift is entered into this register.

-- 2.25 The following will not be construed as inducements: - The provision of complimentary tickets for events in which the member concerned has a direct interest.
-Whereas the provision of further tickets is acceptable to allow the attendance of the member's partner, and for appropriate events, children; members should not accept complimentary tickets for larger groups of relatives or friends.
-Further guidance on claiming tickets may be found in the Arts Council's Expenses Guide for Council, National Advisers and Committee Members.
+- 2.24 The following will not be regarded as inducements: - The provision of complimentary tickets for events in which the member concerned has a direct interest.
+Whereas the provision of further tickets is acceptable to allow the attendance of the member's partner, and for appropriate events, member's children; members should not accept

-- Programmes, catalogues, commemorative objects and items of low value are acceptable either where they are distributed to a wide audience at a celebratory event or when they are accepted on behalf of the Arts Council as evidence of the quality of work of the organisation. - 2.26 A member of staff will normally make arrangements for contact between a member and an organisation funded by the Arts Council, including the arrangements for the provision of food where appropriate.

-However, members should exercise their judgement so as to ensure that they do not receive hospitality in such circumstances, or on such a scale, that might appear to an outside observer to constitute an inducement. - 2.27 In this context, no account need be taken of the provision of light refreshments such as tea and coffee, working lunches or hospitality designed for a wider group at events such as gala performances or opening nights.
+- complimentary tickets for larger groups of relatives or friends.
+Further guidance on claiming tickets may be found in the Arts Council's Expenses Guide for Council, Arts Associates and Committee Members. - Programmes, catalogues, commemorative objects and items of low value are acceptable either where they are distributed to a wide audience at a celebratory event or when they are accepted on behalf of the Arts Council as evidence of the quality of work of the organisation. - 2.25 A member of staff will normally make arrangements for contact between a member and an organisation we fund, including the arrangements for the provision of food where appropriate.
+However, members should exercise their judgement so as to ensure that they do not receive hospitality in such circumstances, or on such a scale, that might appear to an outside observer to constitute an inducement. - 2.26 In this context, no account need be taken of the provision of light refreshments such as tea and coffee, working lunches or hospitality designed for a wider group at events such as gala performances or opening nights.
 Members who are in doubt whether to accept invitations to such occasions should consult the Chief Executive.